Chandrashekharendra Saraswati VIII: Discourses

-As a religious head of the Kanchi Kamakoti Peetham obliged to spiritual duties, Mahaperiyava travelled across the country on a palanquin and started giving discourses.
+As a religious head of the Kanchi Kamakoti Peetham obliged to spiritual duties, Mahaperiyava travelled across the country by foot and started giving discourses.
 On several occasions he addressed the common masses on diverse aspects of dharma, ancient culture, and a variety of subjects.
 He delivered the discourses on simple verandahs, river beds and sabhas (smaller halls) unlike in the 21st century.
 The discourses "Deivathin Kural" (The Voice of God) were compiled by his disciple R.Ganapathi and published in English and Tamil as.
 It has been also translated to other Indian languages.
 Discourses were related to various subjects across different topics, which are well researched and well advised.
 His discourses were important for his devotees and others across India suffering from lack of devotion.
 He brought back the ancient practice of sanatana dharma, travelling throughout the country offering guidance, founding schools and providing for the people.

 Influence on Indian Freedom Movement

 Mahaperiyava reconverted Indian National Congress leader F. G. Natesa Iyer from Christianity to Hinduism.
 Iyer, as a boy of ten, took shelter with Englishmen who brought him up and converted him to Christianity.
 Twenty years later, dissatisfied with the ability of the priests to clarify his doubts, he met the Kanchi Sankaracharya and, getting satisfactory answers from him, reconverted to Hinduism.

 The Indian National Congress, in the decade of the 1920s, started organising the Non-Cooperation Movement, which involved getting many people to protest on the streets.
 F.G.Natesa Iyer, the leading Congress activist of Tiruchirappalli then, as also the elected Mayor, took this opportunity to convert the movement to also show support for the Mahaperiyava.
 He described the occasion, thus:

 "I was nominated by the public as the chairman of the Reception Committee for arranging a reception for the Acharya of Sri Kanchi Kamakoti Peetam.
 As the municipal chairman, it was my duty to provide a proper welcome and respect to Swamigal who was visiting after a long time.
 The opportunity to welcome His Holiness in a manner that was exponentially greater than receptions given to kings and viceroys, was accorded to me, along with my supporters: Sri M.Kandaswamy Servai, Sri.
 R.Srinivasa Iyengar, the lawyer and the larger public.
 The procession that was seven miles long, was preceded by seven groups of nadaswaram players, three band groups, four elephants, many horses and camels, instrumental players, Bhajan singers, Seva Samitis.
 I had the blessing to hold the front side of the ivory palanquin where our guru for the whole world, Sri Sankaracharya Swamigal was seated.
-He gave darshan to numerous people lined on both sides of the roads, in every floor, irrespective of their religion, caste or creed.
+He gave darshan to numerous people lined on both sides of the roads, all of whom were chanting the words "Jaya Jaya Shankara Hara Hara Shankara", in every floor, irrespective of their religion, caste or creed.
 There was no count of arathis, Poorna kumbams, garlands, asthika goshams.
 The procession that started at 6 pm ended at 10 pm in front of the mutt at Thiruvanaikkaval.
 I was enthralled in my service to Swamigal as service to Lord Shiva himself".